timoa/terraform-oci-vscode-server/README.md

 - [x] Restrict SSH and VS Code port access
 - [x] Configure backups of the block volume only
 - [x] Configure Cloudflare Access (ZeroTrust) to secure the instance access
+- [ ] Create dynamically an Ansible Vault to save the sensitive data used by Ansible
 - [ ] Encrypt the block volume with a KMS key
 - [ ] Write the documentation for the manual steps (Oracle Cloud Infrastructure & Cloudflare accounts, etc.)
 - [ ] Explain how to avoid the "Out of Host capacity" error on Oracle Cloud Infrastructure